-The School Provision Map is drawn up by the SLT and indicates:
+The School Provision Map is completed by each phase led by the phase leader and indicates:

-What the school provides for children with SEN. It is reviewed termly.

-Who will receive additional provision by year group.
+- What the school provides for children with SEN. It is reviewed termly. - Who will receive additional provision by year group.
 The trigger for this is teacher assessment and the outcomes of SEN reviews.
 Children with the greatest need can expect more specialised provision.